 Since its beginnings, CEELO has been charged with helping states strengthen the alignment of birth through 3rd grade educational policies and increase the coordination of resources and policies across statewide systems.
 The Center has engaged in multiple technical assistance partnerships and projects to achieve these goals.
 Below are descriptions of these initiatives, along with the CEELO resources and materials that have resulted.

 In partnership with the Education Commission of the States (ECS), CEELO provides expertise and technical assistance to multiple states, assisting them to identify priorities and actions for improving the P-3 continuum of policy and practice, as outlined in a State’s ESSA plan and other strategic plans and priorities of the state education agency.
 Targeted and individual state TA focuses on the principles and recommendations of ECS’s K-3 Policymaker’s Guide to Action.
 The guide assists state education leaders in the development of policies that strengthen principal leadership, licensure and endorsements in K-3, assessments in K-2, third grade reading laws, full day kindergarten, developmentally appropriate curriculum, and other domains in these critical years.
+States in the network include: Arizona, Colorado, Massachusetts and Mississippi.

 The importance of aligning early learning standards, assessments, and curricula are anchors in a P-3 approach.
 For a number of years CEELO has collected information on each state pertaining to their early learning guidelines for infants and toddlers, PreK, and K-3.
 On CEELO’s State-by-State Map you will find links to state program standards for early childhood education, along with teacher and family guidance documents that relate to the standards.
 Each state page is headed up by links to the state’s office/s of early learning.
 In addition, CEELO produces a Directory of State Early Learning Contacts for each state across programs and systems serving children from birth through third Grade and updates it twice yearly.